smartcatdev/Artisan/readme.txt

-=== Artisan ===
+=== Beyrouth ===

 Contributors: smartcat
 Tags: two-columns, three-columns, four-columns, right-sidebar, grid-layout, flexible-header, custom-colors, custom-header, custom-menu, custom-logo, featured-images, footer-widgets, full-width-template, theme-options, threaded-comments, translation-ready, e-commerce, blog, entertainment

 Requires at least: 4.9
-Tested up to: 4.9.5
+Tested up to: 5.0.2
-Stable tag: 1.0.0
+Stable tag: 1.0.1
-Requires PHP: 5.3
+Requires PHP: 5.4
 License: GNU General Public License v2 or later License URI: LICENSE

-Build a professional site for yourself, for one client, or for all your clients using Artisan, without touching a line of code.
+Build a professional site for yourself, for one client, or for all your clients using Beyrouth, without touching a line of code.
 A highly customizable theme which packs tons of premium features in a free theme.
 3 navbar menu styles, custom header, 3 blog styles, customizable colors, fonts and so much more!
-Artisan comes with a free companion plugin which includes many drag & drop widgets that you can use to build your pages any way you like, as well as 3 pre-designed presets that you can install with one click, saving you time, and providing you with a professionally desined site to start from.
+Beyrouth comes with a free companion plugin which includes many drag & drop widgets that you can use to build your pages any way you like, as well as 3 pre-designed presets that you can install with one click, saving you time, and providing you with a professionally desined site to start from.

-Artisan theme, Copyright 2018 Smartcat Solutions Inc.
+Beyrouth theme, Copyright 2018 Smartcat Solutions Inc.
 This theme, like WordPress, is distributed under the terms of the GNU GPL.

 == Description ==

-Build a professional site for yourself, for one client, or for all your clients using Artisan.
+Build a professional site for yourself, for one client, or for all your clients using Beyrouth.
 A highly customizable theme which packs tons of premium features in a free theme.
 3 navbar menu styles, custom header, 3 blog styles, customizable colors, fonts and so much more!
-Artisan comes with a free companion plugin which includes many drag & drop widgets that you can use to build your pages any way you like, as well as 3 pre-designed presets that you can install with one click, saving you time, and providing you with a professionally desined site to start from.
+Beyrouth comes with a free companion plugin which includes many drag & drop widgets that you can use to build your pages any way you like, as well as 3 pre-designed presets that you can install with one click, saving you time, and providing you with a professionally desined site to start from.

 == Installation ==